 Currently, no public market exists for our Class A common stock.
-We expect the initial public offering price to be between \$16.00 and \$18.00 per share.
 We have been approved to list our Class A common stock on the New York Stock Exchange under the symbol "ARIS."

 Each share of Class A common stock will entitle its holder to one vote on all matters to be voted on by stockholders generally.
 Each share of Class B common stock has no economic rights but will entitle its holder to one vote on all matters to be voted on by stockholders generally.
 Class A stockholders and Class B stockholders will vote together as a single class on all matters presented to our stockholders for their vote or approval, except as otherwise required by applicable law or by our amended and restated certificate of incorporation.
-Through their ownership of all the Class B common stock and some Class A common stock, our Existing Owners (as defined herein) will own 67.0% of the combined voting power of our common stock immediately after this offering.
+Through their ownership of all the Class B common stock, our Existing Owners (as defined herein) will own 67.0% of the combined voting power of our common stock immediately after this offering.
 See "Corporate Reorganization."